 #Comment Begins

 Strategic Point: What is not obvious in the Flood case is how the consideration for the husband to pay private school education was made.
 Since it was an obligation for short period of time, approximately one year, did he agree to do so out of the assets that he was awarded, was he awarded additional assets to pay for this, or was it just a year that he agreed to reallocate his own resources to make sure this could happen.
 The trial court ultimately ordered the husband to pay additional alimony to the wife in an amount equal to 80% of what he was paying in tuition.
-When agreeing to these types of provisions for the payment of extraordinary children’s expenses, specify in the separation agreement how it was arrived at that one party should pay this expense or the allocation for the payment determined.
+When agreeing to these types of provisions for the payment of extraordinary children’s expenses, specify in the separation agreement how it was determined that one party should pay this expense or the allocation for the payment determined.

 #Comment Ends

-A court may deny a motion for modification to a payor who becomes unemployed, but has an obligation to continue paying private school tuition for his three sons, due to the fact that he had in excess of $10 million in assets.
+A court may deny a motion for modification to a payor who becomes unemployed but has an obligation to continue paying private school tuition for his three sons, due to the fact that he had in excess of $10 million in assets.
 Brown v.
 Brown, 199 Conn.
 App.
 134 (2020).

 Where there has been a prior child support determination with a deviation, the only manner in which the child support may be modified in the future is by showing a substantial change in circumstances.
 Weinstein v.
 Weinstein, 104 Conn.
 App.
 482 (2007).
 Showing that the order deviates by more than 15% will not support a modification.
 A child support order, which claimed to be a deviation from the child support guidelines, where the court failed to find that application of the guidelines would be inequitable or inappropriate at the time of the original order, is not a properly deviated order and therefore can be modified either upon a change in circumstances or a deviation from the child support guidelines.
 Righi v.
 Righi, 172 Conn.
 App.
 427 (2017).
 Where the deviation criteria present at the time of the original order is no longer applicable, the court may modify child support.
 Gibbons v.
 Gibbons, 139 Conn.
 App.
 1 (2012).
 If the deviation criterion is seemingly present, although somewhat murky, the court can find that there is no change in the original reason for the deviation when modifying the child support order.
 Robinson v.
 Robinson.
 172 Conn.
 App.
 393 (2017).